shiftkey/desktop/.github/ISSUE_TEMPLATE/---installation-issue.md

 ---
 name: "\U0001F4BB Installation issue"
-about: Report a problem when installating the application
+about: Report a problem when installing the application
 title: ''
 labels: ''
 assignees: ''